-Roofing scam con-artists seem to come out of every corner whenever there is a little hail storm or strong winds or rain.
-It reminds me of cockroaches scurrying around whenever the light comes on because that is what happens in local neighborhoods that happen to have bad storm weather or even a mild one.
-Seriously, homeowners are harassed by fly-by-night roofers who will do anything to get into a homeowners wallet.
+Roofing scams are very common after heavy rain or mild hail storm.
+It reminds me of cockroaches scurrying around whenever the light comes on because this is what happens in neighborhoods that had bad storm weather.
+Seriously, homeowners are harassed by fly-by-night roofers who will do anything to get into a homeowner’s wallet.
 What is a homeowner to do?

-These sales people who represent themselves as an experienced roofer are everything but that.
-They will say anything to get your permission to climb up onto your roof and after that they have the power to alarm you to the horrifying damage on your roof in that “little hail storm.”
+These salespeople who represent themselves as experienced roofer are everything but that.
+They will say anything to get your permission to climb up onto your roof and after that, they have the power to alarm you to the horrifying damage on your roof in that “little hail storm.”
 If you allow an unknown roofer who comes knocking at your door uninvited chances are he is there to take advantage of you.
-Some have been known to take pictures off of the Internet of severely damaged roofs and pass it off as the homeowner’s roof.
+Some have been known to take pictures off of the Internet of severely damaged roofs and pass them off as the homeowner’s roof.
 They take advantage of the elderly who tend to believe these door knockers and end up spending money that wasn’t needed because the homeowner’s roof wasn’t damaged at all.

-There are also “in-town” storm chasers, who may be from your area, but have no roofing expertise at all.
-Suddenly door knockers jump into the roofing business simply because there is significant opportunity to make money.
+There are also “in-town” storm chasers, who may be from your area but have no roofing expertise at all.
+Suddenly door knockers jump into the roofing business simply because there is a significant opportunity to make money.
 Pick a company that is local and a member in good standing with a professional organization.
-Don’t let the sales person on your roof!
+Don’t let the salesperson on your roof!

 Don’t Sign Anything

-Avoid signing with a roofer that isn’t local.
-Most door knockers are pushy sales people who represent themselves as a reputable roofer but are not.
+Avoid signing a contract with a roofer that isn’t local.
+Most door knockers are pushy salespeople who represent themselves as a reputable roofer company but are not.
 They may not be roofers at all.
 They are knocking on your front door because they want your money.
 Do your business with a reputable local roofer.

 Knowledge is Power

 Insurance Deductible: “You don’t have to pay your deductible.”
-This is a lie.
+This is unfortunately a lie.

 You have homeowner’s insurance and just like any other insurance; you will have to pay a deductible.

-Roofing scammers will tell you that they will pay the deductible if you (a) allow him to place his sign in your yard.
+Roofing scams will tell you that they will pay the deductible if you (a) allow them to place their sign in your yard.
 In some neighborhoods with HOA, this is not allowed. (b) He won’t collect the final payment at the end of the job. (c) He will let you keep the depreciation when the insurance sends it (e) He will make (2) invoices: one for the insurance company claiming more damage than there actually is and one invoice for you with a lower rate.
 Either way, this is insurance fraud and it’s a felony.

 You don’t want to do business with a dishonest roofer because you will be the one who goes to jail, not him.
 Not only that, if he is willing to commit fraud with your insurance company, wouldn’t he do the same with you?